eamonsuo/TheSuper6_TeamPeerFeedback/README.md

 # The Super 6!!!!!!
 Team Peer Feedback Project (Title TBD)
 DECO3801 Project for The Super 6!!!!!!

-## Instructions on getting started
+## Instructions on putting your code from you branch in main
-1. Clone the repo to your machine
-2. Open the repository in VSCode
-3. Create a new branch
-4. Edit away!

-## Proposed Workflow
-1. Create a branch
+1. Commit and push your changes on your branch
-2. Make changes/commit to that branch on your local machine
-3. Push the branch/code in branch to GitHub
+2. Checkout the main branch
+3. In terminal in VSCode -> git pull main
+4. Checkout your branch again
+5. In terminal in VSCode -> git merge main
+6. Fix any conflicts & Check your code works with main
+7. Commit and push your merged code to your branch
-4. Create a pull request
+8. Create a pull request on GitHub and merge your code in
-5. Address review comments
-6. Merge your pull request
-7. Delete your branch

-Try not to work on your branch for _more than a week_

-Keep main branch _free of bugs_

-All code goes under _lib_ folder

 ## Troubleshooting
 Change .vscode->setting.json file to ensure correct path to flutter sdk